lidavid1773/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer

-You can access my app here: https://cocky-pike-bded25.netlify.app/
+You can access the current version of my application here: https://cocky-pike-bded25.netlify.app/

-I am still working on bug fixes!
+This project is still under development as I am working on bug fixes and a responsive design.